dbx manual

 dbxGroup

-seven for controlling the layout and behaviors, and seven
+seven for controlling the layout and behaviors, and nine

 which define the language for informational tooltips: